 Consider what kind of product you want to create — and what kind makes sense to create.
 Different kinds of content will lend themselves to different formats, and you may find that your customers prefer certain formats as well.
 Some suggestions:

 I have some additional product ideas in the free worksheet, which you can download from our free resource library — click here to join.

 The point is that it can be extremely profitable and definitely worth your time and energy to double the value of your content by creating a product from it.

-As I mentioned above, I took the basic concepts I had already explored in a series of blog posts and a free ebook and expanded them into my Blogstorm course.
+As I mentioned above, I took the basic concepts I had already explored in a series of blog posts and expanded them into my CIA course.
 Over the year and a half or so the course has been available, it’s earned me around $5,000 — well worth the 10 hours or so I spent creating it.

 So, I’d love to know: Did this post give you any ideas about a product you could create from your content?
 Share your ideas in the comments below.

 And don’t forget: You can download a free worksheet with additional ideas and information about how to convert your Content to a Product from our free resource library — click here to join.